markaren/kts/README.md

 # NOTE

-Just use kotlin-main-kts >= 1.4.0 instead of this.
+You might want to use kotlin-main-kts >= 1.4.0 instead of this if you don't need transitive dependencies.
 It provides autocompletion in IntelliJ and script caching.
 Adding `kotlin` from the Kotlin compiler distribution is just as easy as downloading `kts`.